torsteingrindvik/image-convolve/README.md

 _The list is longer, but these applied to this project._

+## Considerations

+### Edge handling

+If a kernel would access a pixel outside the width / height of an image, a constant color is used (black, value zero).

 ## Future

 ### Performance

 * Checkout the [Rust Performance Book](https://nnethercote.github.io/perf-book/) for tips
 * Try employing [Flamegraph](https://github.com/jonhoo/inferno)s

+### Flexibility

+* Allow changing the behaviour of edge handling